Trinidad stream frog, the species that's found nowhere else in the world - Trinidad and Tobago Newsday

 Did you know that there’s a frog that’s found only in Trinidad and nowhere else in the world?

-Herpetologist Renoir Auguste wants you to learn more about the Trinidad stream frog (
+Herpetologist Renoir Auguste wants you to learn more about the Trinidad stream frog (Mannophryne trinitatis).

 Scientists once believed these frogs were also found in Venezuela.
 But genetic work done over 20 years ago proved they were not, which made them Trinidad’s only endemic frog species.